Knowledge Hub

 What is commercial mediation?

 Mediation is now a well-established method of settling business disputes, not just in England and Wales but also across the globe.
-The overriding objective of the courts here is to deal with your commercial dispute as justly and as proportionately as possible.
+The overriding objective of the courts here is to deal with your commercial dispute as quickly as possible.
 Mediation is such a popular method of alternative dispute resolution (‘ADR’) because it’s a process that goes a long way toward satisfying these criteria.

 The consequences of refusing to engage in mediation can be costly for the party who has chosen not to participate.
 The court expects parties to think about alternative ways to resolve a dispute before beginning court action and mediation is often one of the processes it’s strongly encouraged that parties engage in, so it’s advisable to think very carefully about your reasons if you choose not to engage with it.
 If the matter goes to court, the judge will want to know what those reasons are and even if you’re ultimately successful in the court case, the judge might decide not to award you costs or could potentially even order you to pay part of the costs of the other party.